utdata/icj-project-template/README.md

 Using this method, you can create a single detail layout that can be extended to multiple detail pages, each using a single "row" from the JSON array.
 There is an example in `src/njk/detail-page.html`.

-### Sass/scss

-The `src/scss/` folder holds all the SCSS files.
-It is configured for Bootstrap and the CSS gets compiled into the `docs` folder for publication.

-There is also and example of a Sass partial with the `src/scss/_nav.scss` file, which is imported into `src/scss/main.scss`.

 ### Deployment